 Getting help quickly is key to recovery; the more time brain cells go without oxygen, the more of them die, causing more extensive damage.

-Difference Between Ischemic and Hemorrhagic StrokesHemorrhagic strokes are caused when a blood vessel bursts, spilling blood into the brain.
+Ischemic vs. Hemorrhagic StrokesHemorrhagic strokes are caused when a blood vessel bursts, spilling blood into the brain.
 This creates swelling in the skull.
 Hemorrhagic strokes are the most dangerous kind; although only 15% of strokes in the United States fall under this category, they cause 40% of all stroke fatalities.
 Older adults are more at risk of this type of stroke, as blood vessels can weaken with age.